apeabody/gdistcc/README.md

 ## Requirements

-Gdistcc has been designed to require minimal dependencies outside of your base distribution and the Google cloud APIs.
+Gdistcc has been designed to require minimal dependencies outside of your base distribution and the Google Cloud APIs.

- - CentOS 7 / Ubuntu 16.04 LTS
+ - CentOS 7 _or_ Ubuntu 16.04 LTS
    - python 2.7
    - ccache
    - distcc